-Letter Quality Points Grade per semester hour
+Letter Quality Grade Points per semester hour

-- Α 4.0 Indicates consistently superior performance.
-Mastery level should be at least 70 for each competency with an average of 90. - Indicates consistently above-average per-В 3.0 formance.
-Mastery level should be at least 70 for each competency with an average of 80. - C Indicates satisfactory performance.
-2.0 Mastery level should be at least 70 for each competency with an average of 70. - Indicates less than mastery level perform-D ance with a minimum of 65 achievement on each competency with an average of 65.
-A student receiving a D is urged to repeat the course if it is a prerequisite for another course in the student's program.
-Note: Some programs require a grade of C or higher in specified courses. - F Indicates failure to achieve minimum standards. - Ι 0.0 Incomplete.
+- A 4.0 Indicates consistently superior performance.
+Mastery level should be at least 70 for each competency with an average of 90. - B 3.0 Indicates consistently above-average performance.
+Mastery level should be at least 70 for each competency with an average of 80. - C 2.0 Indicates satisfactory performance.
+Mastery level should be at least 70 for each competency with an average of 70. - D 1.0 Indicates less than mastery level performance with a minimum of 65 achievement on each competency with an average of 65.
+A course in which a D grade has been earned cannot be used as a prerequisite for another course in the same discipline.
+Note: Some programs require a grade of C or higher in specified courses. - F 0.0 Indicates failure to achieve minimum standards. - I 0.0 Incomplete.
 Given at the instructor's discretion to students who have not fulfilled all course requirements at the end of the grading period.
 Counts as an F, both in computing the GPA and for purposes of satisfying course prerequisites.
 The deadline for removing an Incomplete is determined by the instructor, but must be no later than two weeks before the end of the next semester.
+Note: If course requirements are not satisfied by the deadline, the "T grade is changed to "IF" on the student's transcript. - IF 0.0 Incomplete/Failure.
+Indicates student failed to complete the requirements of a course in which he/she had received an Incomplete.